IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 ## Testing the authentication
 {: #google-auth-ios-testing}
-After the Client SDK is initialized, you can start making requests to your mobile backend.
+After the client SDK is initialized, you can start making requests to your mobile backend.

 ### Before you begin
 {: #google-auth-ios-testing-before}